 Stations are sized for projected HSR ridership and designed to provide flexibility to accommodate future growth.
 Station facilities include public and nonpublic areas, station site improvements to facilitate intermodal connectivity and station accessibility, and ancillary facilities.
 For existing stations modified for HSR service, public areas and station site improvements would be shared with other rail operators serving the station.

-Station design is developed at a concept level-preliminary engineering for project definition-for project-level environmental analysis and documentation, sufficient for disclosing the environmental impacts of building and operating a station.
-Figure 2-5
+Station design is developed at a concept level-preliminary engineering for project definition-for project-level environmental analysis and documentation, sufficient for disclosing the environmental impacts of

 Station Parking Facilities